 HOW DO COUNSELLING AND PSYCHOTHERAPY HELP?

 Psychotherapy and counselling are tools for healing as well as understanding ourselves deeply.
 They are about taking a step inward, looking within for answers.
 Taking responsibility for ourselves, and finding our own solutions to our problems, in a safe, caring environment.
 We may be able, perhaps for the first time, to talk about our deepest feelings with another person, and free ourselves from the pain of the past.

 We may also be able to get in touch with who we really are and what makes us unique ... paving the way for a richer, fuller life.

+In addition to my private practice, I also work with NHS primary care.
 I work with a range of issues and have specific experience supporting people dealing with depression, anxiety and issues of isolation and loss.
 I also have a personal interest in supporting those who are struggling with the impact of childhood trauma.

 I offer an initial consultation via phone or zoom free of charge.
 This gives me and my clients an opportunity to explore what it would be like to work together.
 The range of fees for different services is provided below.
 I also offer a limited number of sliding-scale fee arrangements if affordability is a constraint.